Server monitoring with Elastic Stack

 In this article we will show you how to monitor the state of the Elasticsearch service and server load using the Elastic Stack services.

-Before you begin, install Elasticsearch, installation guide can be found at the beginning of this article.
+Before you begin, install Elasticsearch, installation guide can be found in the section Setup before installation at the beginning of this article.

 X-Pack is an Elastic Stack extension that bundles security, alerting, monitoring and reporting services into one easy-to-install package.
 Since Elastic Stack version 6.3, X-Pack comes pre-installed as a part of every Elastic Stack component, eliminating the previous need for separate installation.